kshvmdn/uoft-coursefinder/README.md

 ##### `search(term, cb)`

 - Retrieve top 20 results (PR for implemeting pagination would be very appreciated!) for the provided search term.
-- Supports both Promises and error-first callbacks, use whichever you prefer :smile:.
+- Supports both Promises and error-first callbacks, use whichever you prefer.

   ```js
   coursefinder.search('csc207', (err, res) => {